 Where to find the Portrait Explorer

-There is a variation of the Portrait Explorer focussed on Tudor miniatures in Room 3.
+- There is a variation of the Portrait Explorer focussed on Tudor miniatures in Room 3 (second floor).

-The Portrait Explorer is also accessible at our three regional partnerships: Beningbrough Hall in Yorkshire, Bodelwyddan Castle in North Wales and Montacute House in Somerset.
+- The Portrait Explorer is also accessible at our two regional partnerships: Beningbrough Hall in Yorkshire and Montacute House in Somerset.